vaibhavkvh/flutter_quiz_one/README.md

   <img src="screenshots/score_screen.png" alt="Score Screen" width="30%">
 </p>

-> **Note**: Ensure screenshots are saved in the `screenshots` folder within your project directory, and update the file paths if necessary.

 ## Motivation

 This app was created to explore Flutter's capabilities in building cross-platform applications.